UoB-COMSM0166/2025-group-4/README.md

 # 11. Conclusion

-The development of Puppy’s Magical Adventure was a transformative learning experience for our team, combining creativity, technical skill, and agile collaboration.
+The development of Puppy's Magical Adventure was a transformative learning experience for our team, combining creativity, technical skill, and agile collaboration.
 From ideation to implementation, we followed an iterative process that allowed us to continuously refine our design, balance gameplay mechanics, and deliver a playable game within the limited time frame.

 One of the most important lessons we learned was the value of clear team communication and regular feedback loops.
 Using tools like GitHub Projects, WeChat, and in-person meetings, we managed to stay aligned and adapt quickly to changes.
 We discovered that dividing tasks not just by discipline (e.g., design vs. development) but by game features (e.g., UI implementation, gravity control, enemy logic) helped streamline our progress and prevent overlaps or delays.

 We also faced several challenges, particularly in terms of feature scoping and game balancing.
 Initially, our ambition led us to over-plan the number of levels and mechanics.
 Midway through development, we had to revise our scope to ensure a high-quality core experience rather than spreading ourselves too thin.
 Another technical challenge was designing the gravity-flipping mechanic without causing bugs or disorientation for the player.
 We solved this by creating modular physics functions and implementing smoother transitions.

 Moreover, integrating sustainability into our development process was eye-opening.
 We reused and repurposed existing assets, optimized scripts to reduce CPU load, and structured our code for future scalability.
 Special effort was made to ensure mobile browser compatibility, making the game accessible on both phones and tablets without additional installation.
-These actions not only aligned with the SusAF framework but also improved our project’s maintainability.
+These actions not only aligned with the SusAF framework but also improved our project's maintainability.

-In the future, we envision expanding Puppy’s Magical Adventure with more levels, enhanced storytelling (e.g., cutscenes or dialogue), improved accessibility features, and a polished menu system.
+In the future, we envision expanding Puppy's Magical Adventure with more levels, enhanced storytelling (e.g., cutscenes or dialogue), improved accessibility features, and a polished menu system.
 We are also interested in testing the game on different devices and possibly integrating multiplayer or online leaderboard features.
 Additionally, user feedback from playtests will continue to inform refinements in level design and UI.

 Ultimately, this project helped us grow as software engineers, designers, and collaborators.
 It pushed us to apply classroom knowledge in a real-world context, solve problems creatively, and think beyond code—into the realm of player experience, sustainability, and agile teamwork.